Aldbg74/UltraVim/README.md

 > [!IMPORTANT]
 > The complete and correct installation of vim-plug is required for the rest
+> Try with :PlugStatus when in vim for check if all is good
+> If it's works good lets go to step 2
+> If not return to step one

 <h2>Step Two</h2>
 Create a .vimrc files in your Home.